AndrewChien78/Ideas/BPMeasurement.md

 There is a research group in Monash University Melbourne led by Dr. Mehmet Yuce that specializes in blood pressure measurement via PPT.

-On the 7
+On the 7 <sup>th</sup>

-# th
  of March 2018, IEEE Spectrum [8] published an article on Smartphone based blood pressure monitoring via the oscillometric finger pressing method.
 Dr. Ramakrishna Mukkamala from Michigan State University published a paper [9] detailed the technique.
 The device produces a blood pressure reading as accurate as finger cuff methods.
 There is a IEEE standard for Wearable Cuffless Blood Pressure Measuring Devices.

 On 7

 # th
- of Feb 2018, Cardiogram co-founder Johnson Hsieh reported [10]on their software called DeepHeart – a semi-supervised machine learning model to detect diabetes with 85% accuracy.
+ of Feb 2018, Cardiogram co-founder Johnson Hsieh reported [10]on their software called DeepHeart â€“ a semi-supervised machine learning model to detect diabetes with 85% accuracy.
 The paper [11] mentioned that the approach was unique.

 Omron showed its HeartGuide watch at the 2018 CES.
 It uses a oscillometric method to measure BP.[12]
 Samsung has the Simband wearable system for research.